IBM Cloud Docs

 For custom models that are based on previous-generation models, this option is useful if you add corpora with noisy data, such as words that contain typographical errors.
 Before training the model on such data, you can use the word_type query parameter of the GET /v1/customizations/{customization_id}/words method to review words that are extracted from corpora and grammars.
 For more information, see Listing custom words from a custom language model.

-For custom models that are based on next-generation models, the service ignores the word_type_to_add parameter.
+For custom models that are based on large speech models and next-generation models, the service ignores the word_type_to_add parameter.
 The words resource contains only custom words that the user adds or modifies directly, so the parameter is unnecessary.

 • The customization_weight parameter specifies the relative weight that is given to words from the custom model as opposed to words from the base vocabulary when the custom model is used for speech recognition.
 You can also specify a customization weight with any recognition request that uses the custom model.
 For more information, see Using customization weight.